JanpleGaming/Lazy-Guardian-Project/README.md

 # Lazy-Guardian-Project
 [![Discord Mine](https://img.shields.io/discord/607466366022451221?label=chat&logo=discord&logoColor=white)](https://discord.gg/x4qGz3D)

-Hello!
 This is the Lazy Guardian Project and it's the type of project that I am wanting to turn into something much more.
 My dream is to create the "perfect" and first of its kind, Discord Super Bot which will be an All Purpose discord bot.
-I am far ways from getting this done, But, i assure you it is possible, i know it is, and I will not stop until I am finished If you wish to support him or perhaps even join him in the making of this discord super bot, you can contact him [here](https://discord.io/TheLoungingArea "The Lounge").
+I am quite a ways from getting this done, But, i assure you it is possible, i know it is, and I will not stop until I succeed.
+If you wish to support the only developer of this bot or perhaps even join him in the making of this discord super bot, you can contact him [here](https://discord.io/TheLoungingArea "The Lounge").
 His username is @Wintercearig#8773 if you wish to contact him directly on discord.

 ## Made with [Repl.it](https://repl.it.com/ "A super powerful tool!")
 Repl.it supports a wide variety of different coding lanuages like C++, C#, Java, Javascript, Node.js, Ruby, Python, HTML, PHP, and much more!